Update: This offer may have expired, please review current offer terms and conditions before applying.

 The Potential Drawbacks of the Arrival Card

 Since you earn fixed-value miles with the Arrival Plus card, you cannot get more than 1.1 cent per mile when redeeming for travel.
-This means that the 40,000 sign-up bonus is worth $440 in travel–no more, no less.
+This means that the 40,000 welcome bonus is worth $440 in travel–no more, no less.

 Unlike airline mile card offers that allow you to redeem miles based on award charts, Arrival miles are fixed.
 This means that you won’t be able to maximize your value per mile be creating award trips.